-The DR300 Digital Recorder comes with a Wireless feature that uses Bluetooth technology to communicate with a paired device.
-The communication can occur between the DR300 and 1) remotely, with a paired NorthEast Monitoring Gateway (black box) or 2) locally, in Event mode, with a paired USB Bluetooth adapter for a PC.
+The NorthEast Monitoring DR300 and DR400 recorders come with a Wireless feature that uses Bluetooth technology to communicate with a paired device.
+The communication can occur between the recorder and a paired NorthEast Monitoring Gateway (black box).

-DR300 Wireless transmission takes place when the Wireless feature on the recorder is turned "On" and there is data to transmit.
-When this occurs, the DR300 will look for a paired device (receiver) every 20 minutes, and when found, will transmit data to the receiver.
-In order to receive the data, either the DR300 Socket or Bluetooth software must be running and configured correctly at the receiving location.
+Gateway Wireless transmission takes place when the Wireless feature on the recorder is turned "On" and there is event data to transmit.
+When this occurs, the recorder will look for a paired Gateway (receiver), and when found, will transmit data to the Gateway.
+In order to receive the data, the Socket software must be running and configured correctly at the receiving location.

-For event recording, this allows you to give the patient both a DR300 and a Gateway to take home.
-Once an event is created either manually or automatically, the event will be sent to you when the patient is in close proximity to the Gateway.
-Once the data is received, you are able to access this data via the Remote Receive screen in the LX Event (v 2.11 or later) software.
+For event recording, you will give the patient a paired recorder and Gateway to take home.
+Once an event is recorded, the event will be transmitted when the patient is in close proximity to the Gateway.
+Once the data is received, you are able to access this data via the Incoming Files screen in the LX Event software.